countable-web/ops/developers/DJANGO.md

       - Store Datetimes in the database in UTC.
       - Only convert to a specific timezone at the View/Template layer (when rendering or collectin information from the user).
       - Note Python has several timezone libraries that can sometimes [conflict or have performance issues](https://blog.ganssle.io/articles/2018/03/pytz-fastest-footgun.html).
 The fast and correct way to set a timezone of a datetime object is `dt_object.replace(tzinfo=ZoneInfo("America/Pacific"))` .
+      - Do not use the default server timezone or hardcode a timezone at any point.
+You should use UTC, or get the specific timezone from the domain objects (frontend UI should specify it)
 ### Managing Environments

   - Django should have SMTP creds, and should set the ADMINS to the back-end developer that maintains that project.
 Or, use sentry\_sdk with [sentry.countable.ca](sentry.countable.ca)